Patient Experience

 Alnylam is committed to providing disease and product information to patients considering or currently taking GIVLAARI.
 Learn how your patients can get access to educational resources.

-Connect your patients with Alnylam Assist® for personalized support
+Connect your patients with Alnylam Assist® for patient support services

 Materials to help your patients along the way

-Alnylam Assist® Brochure – Helps patients get access to GIVLAARI with customized support
+Alnylam Assist® Brochure – Helps patients get access to GIVLAARI and describes patient support services

 Answer your patients' frequently asked questions